 First, users will be able to access a publically available master index of teachers and students contained in these records.
 These indexes will be added when the transcription process is completed.
 The exact format of each index is still in-work.

 The full transcription for each school contains each teacher's given name and surname, the student's given name and surname, the school term (e.g., 1939 -40), the grade the student is attending, the parent or guardian's given name and surname, and the page title of the page with the information.
 The transcriptions and other information about the schools are being made available in the School Records tab in the Members Only area of the website as the transcription process for each school is completed.

 The Transcription Process (Your Help Needed)

 The transcription process is broken out by school.
 The schools involved are shown in the color coded table below.
 Table last updated 1 November 2023.

-Schools showing up in orange are already assigned
+Schools highlighted in yellow are already assigned.

 Schools highlighted in light blue have been completed.